raspberrypilearning/clone-wars/en/step_9.md

 --- task ---

-You'll also need to modify the code in your `Spaceship` sprite so that it is "hit" when it touches a `Hippo` sprite or an `Orange` sprite:
+Modify the code of your `Spaceship` sprite so that the sprite is "hit" when it touches a `Hippo` sprite or an `Orange` sprite:

 ![rocket sprite](images/rocket-sprite.png)